JessePRN/AgentsOfSHIELD/README.md

 ## Conclusions:

-•	The box and whiskers plot for the population change shows that there is no statistical difference between the years pre and post covid.
+•	The box and whiskers plot for the population change shows that there is no significant difference between the years pre and post covid.

-•	The % change box and whiskers plot also shows that there is no statistical difference between the years pre and post covid.
+•	The % change box and whiskers plot also shows that there is no significant difference between the years pre and post covid.

 • When sampling the population growth rate for rural counties and comparing it to the average growth rate, our p-value continuously exceeded the .05 cutoff established.
 We are rejecting our alternate hypothesis (rural counties' growth rate exceeds the average) and accepting the null hypothesis.